-Note: In the following descriptions, RTE\SDK is the environment variable that points to the base directory into which the tarball was extracted.
+Note: In the following descriptions, RTE_SDK is the environment variable that points to the base directory into which the tarball was extracted.
 See Useful Variables Provided by the Build System for descriptions of other variables.

-Makefiles that are provided by the DPDK libraries and applications are located in $\frac{(\text{RTE}SDK)}{mk}$ .
+Makefiles that are provided by the DPDK libraries and applications are located in \$(RTE_SDK)/mk.

-Config templates are located in \$ (RTE\SDK) / config.
+Config templates are located in \$(RTE_SDK)/config.
 The templates describe the options that are enabled for each target.
 The config file also contains items that can be enabled and disabled for many of the DPDK libraries, including debug options.
-The user should look at the config file and become familiar with these options.
+The user should look at the config file and become familiar with the options.
 The config file is also used to create a header file, which will be located in the new build directory.